KylerBesher/dancepnt/site/content/convention.md

 ---
 # PRESTIGE DANCE CONVENTION

-Prestige Talent offers one-day, affordable workshops in the styles of:
+Prestige Talent offers multi-day, affordable workshops in the styles of:

 * Jazz
 * Tap